-Rumors also suggest that the top-tier iPhones may also feature sensor-shift image stabilization technology.
-It enables OIS (optical image stabilization) to be applied to the camera sensor.
+Rumors also suggest that the top-tear iPhones may also feature sensor-shift image stabilization technology.
+It enables OIS (optical image stabilization) in the camera sensor.
 If it happens to be the case, the image stabilization will be available for the ultra-wide-angle lens as well.

 As for the lower-end 5.4 and 6.1-inch iPhones, they would feature dual-lens cameras with minor upgrades.